 Literature will change as it has always changed, more or less – I hope more than less.
 And, as always, some people will change with it; many others will stagnate: their intellectual death preceding their corporeal death by decades, and time will pass in the pixel of an iPhone.

 Because the information deluge is embryonic in the greater scheme of my spacetime, I have not yet had time to balance online time and off-line time.
-Bu
+But I will.

 Time, as we know it, is a figment of our collective imagination.
 Time was, we could lay supine in the grass for hours, watching clouds shifting.
 Time was, we thought we reached deep enough into language.